United States to Hong Kong SAR, China

 Prohibited or Restricted Commodities

-In addition to the commodities which UPS prohibits to all countries or territories served (listed here), it is prohibited to ship the following commodities to Hong Kong.
+In addition to the commodities which UPS prohibits to all countries or territories served (listed here), it is prohibited to ship the following commodities to Hong Kong SAR, China.

 - Import of Alcoholic beverages into Hong Kong is permitted via ISC contract service.